jamesjmtaylor/blog/site/content/post/leetcode-lessons-learned.md

 ---
 title: Leetcode Lessons Learned
-date: '2023-10-23T08:03:34-07:00'
+date: '2023-11-05T08:03:34-08:00'
 ---
 As I've been working my way through Leetcode I've picked up a few new tricks.
 Some of these are fairly standard, like the sliding window technique for array analysis, but others are somewhat less intuitive.
-A number of insights were determined empirically, and may be specific to the Kotlin compilers for Leetcode in particular, but I figured they would be worth mentioning in any case.
+I gained a number of insights through experimentation, and these may be specific to the Kotlin compilers for Leetcode in particular.
+I figured they would still be worth mentioning in any case.

 One of the first things that surprised me as I started the Leetcode 75 Study Plan for Kotlin was how efficient StringBuilder was.
 And not just the typical "don't append strings manually because it forces the compiler to create a new string behind the scenes each time you append."
 I'm talking about faster than even trying to manage a single array manually.
 Take this problem statement as an example: